-In episode 8 with Rick Doblin of MAPS, we talked a lot about the past, the present and the future of the Psychedelic Renaissance, but we didn’t really go “into the room”.
-We never talked about what it actually is like being with people and witnessing the healing happening during an MDMA-assisted psychotherapy session.
+In episode 8 with Rick Doblin of MAPS, we talked about the past, the present and the future of the Psychedelic Renaissance, but we didn’t go “into the room”.
+We never talked about what it is actually like being with people on MDMA and witnessing the healing happening during an MDMA-assisted psychotherapy session.

-In this episode we get to do just that, Marcela and I discuss what it’s like witnessing the emotions that come up during the MDMA-assisted psychotherapy session.
-What is it like to be in the room filled with sadness, anger, joy, frustration, all at the same time.
+In this episode we get to do just that, Marcela and I discuss what it’s like witnessing the emotions that come up during an MDMA-assisted psychotherapy session.
+What it’s like to be in the room filled with sadness, anger, joy, frustration, all at the same time.
 Marcela describes the preparation and setting of the sessions, and gives context for anyone considering MDMA-assisted Psychotherapy.

-Lastly, we go down memory lane a bit and Marcella talks about how she met Rick Doblin, and about her view on the last 35 years of progress from when MDMA was first made illegal to now when we’re witnessing it becoming legal again.
-We also speak about what’s the role of art in healing and in life.
+Lastly, we go down memory lane and Marcella talks about how she met Rick Doblin, and gives us her perspective on the last 35 years of progress from when MDMA was first made illegal to now when we’re witnessing it becoming legal again.
+We also speak about the role of art in healing and in life.

 Marcela is a cultural treasure, I hope you enjoy this conversation with her and share it with a friend.